Photo by Carol Franks / Shutterstock.com

 Who doesn’t have to file a tax return?

-Income cutoffs for filing tax returns change every year with inflation.
-Here’s a table summarizing the income thresholds for tax year 2014, assembled from this page of the IRS website.
+Income cutoffs for filing tax returns can change.
+Here’s a table summarizing the income thresholds for tax year 2016, from this page of the IRS website.
+(Click on the table to enlarge.)

-Depending on the level listed on this chart, he probably got good advice from the AARP volunteers at his senior center.
-Note, however, these rules are rife with exceptions; for example, if you’re claimed as a dependent on someone else’s return, you have to file at much lower income levels.
-You can check that out here.
+Depending on where his income fell on this chart, David probably got good advice from the AARP volunteers at his senior center.
+Note, however, that these rules are rife with exceptions — hence the asterisks.
+For example, if you’re claimed as a dependent on someone else’s return, you have to file at much lower income levels.
+So don’t go by this table alone.
+Check out the details here.

 But while it may sound crazy, there are situations where you’ll want to file even if you don’t have to.